 The PRA outlines that business that borrow to invest in rented accommodation "could see an impact on their ability to obtain a buy-to-let-mortgage" as it aims to prevent a loosening in buy-to-let underwriting standards.

 The 20% reduction in the Buy to Let Sector proposed by the Prudential Regulation Authority (PRA) is in addition to Stamp Duty Changes starting April 2016 and the removal of mortgage interest relief.

 Portfolio Landlords (landlords with four or more properties) are described as "inherently more complex" and to expect a full assessment including:

-Landlords trying to escape the mortgage interest relief via a Limited Company would not be surprised that the PRA outlines the minimum standards will be enforced "regardless of weather the borrower is an individual or a company".
+Landlords trying to escape the mortgage interest relief via a Limited Company would not be surprised that the PRA outlines the minimum standards will be enforced "regardless of whether the borrower is an individual or a company".

-The PRA moving to prevent lending institutions from self-pricing risk derives from there desire for lenders "not base their assessment of affordability on the equity" - which means low Loan to Value will not be an excemption.
+The PRA moving to prevent lending institutions from self-pricing risk derives from there desire for lenders "not base their assessment of affordability on the equity" - which means low Loan to Value will not be an exemption.

 Put simply businesses borrowing less than the remaining equity in a property will have to face tougher requirements, despite minimal financial risks to the lending institution.